Photography and Imaging

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

-Environment: Work is performed primarily in a standard office setting with frequent interruptions and distractions; extended periods of time viewing computer monitor; interactions with other individuals.
-Due to the nature of the work environment, there is regular exposure to fumes, chemicals, dust and noise, and use of goggles, gloves and aprons is necessary when in photo labs.
+Environment: Work is performed primarily in a standard classroom or office setting with frequent interactions with other individuals.
+Due to the nature of the work environment, there is regular exposure to fumes, chemicals, dust and noise.

-Physical: The position is generally sedentary.
-Employees sit most of the time, but may walk or stand for brief periods of time.
-Primary functions require sufficient physical ability and mobility to work in an office setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (occasionally up to 50 pounds); to operate modern office and camera equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
+Physical: Primary functions require sufficient ability to work in a classroom and office setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (up to 20 pounds); to operate modern office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
 Regular and consistent attendance are required for most positions.
 Ability to travel between campuses; International and Domestic travel by car and airline and overnight travel is required.
 Able to work nights and weekends to attend events.

 Hearing: Must be able to communicate effectively in the course of normal office communication or exchange ideas with or without correction.